-Thumb CMC is a joint at the base of the thumb that is known called the carpometacarpal joint.
+The thumb CMC is a joint at the base of the thumb that is called the carpometacarpal joint.
 When a patient is developing arthritis in their thumb it causes pain, swelling, decreased strength, and range of motion due to affecting this particular joint.
 Other symptoms associated with arthritis in the thumb include:

-- the enlarged or bony appearance of the joint at the thumb’s base
+- An enlarged or bony appearance of the joint at the thumb’s base

-- decreased strength when pinching or grasping objects
+- Decreased strength when pinching or gripping objects

 If these symptoms are present, you should make an appointment with your doctor to have your thumb evaluated.